woocommerce/woocommerce-subscriptions-importer-exporter/tests/README.md

     $ tests/bin/install.sh wcsie_tests root root 127.0.0.1

-This will install WordPress, the WP Unit Test library, PHP_CodeSniffer and the WordPress Coding Standards components to a `tmp` directory within the WCSG plugin root directory.
+This will install WordPress, the WP Unit Test library, PHP_CodeSniffer and the WordPress Coding Standards components to a `tmp` directory within the WCSIE plugin root directory.

 **Important**: The `<db-name>` database will be created if it doesn't exist and all data will be removed during testing.